TheRedBrain/rpg-inventory/README.md

 ## Slot Tooltips

-Equipment and trinket slots now have a tooltip.
+Equipment slots can now have a tooltip.
 It is only shown when the slot and the cursor stack are empty.
 This feature can be disabled in the client config.

 When the string is empty, no tooltip will be shown.

-## Mannequins and Load Out Items

-Mannequins are blocks that have storage slots similar to the players equipment slots.
-Items placed in those slots form a 'load out', which can be equipped by players.
-Equipping a load out fills the players equipment slots with copies of the load out items.
-Only slots that are empty or contain a load out item are filled.

-### Load out items

-Load out items are never dropped, they either vanish or are kept on death (this can be configured in the server config).

-These items can also normally not be removed from a slot, only when interacting with a mannequin.

 ## Additional settings and features